CONSUMER & BUSINESS ADVICE

 • up-to-date curriculum vitae/resume

-• Submit a recent National Police Check.
+• recent National Police Check.

-Written evidence from nominee to nominated occupational/ trade association regarding their intention to apply to be a South Australian court assessor (industry court assessor applicants only)
+Written evidence from nominee to nominated occupational / trade association regarding their intention to apply to be a South Australian court assessor (industry court assessor applicants only).

-Submit your expression of interest to be a court assessor.
+Submit expression of interest

 Police screening